 - Introduction to basic arithmetic.
 In addition to the numbers, there are three extra cards.
 One is for addition (+), the other one is for subtraction (-), and the third one is an equal sign (=).
 Well, you get what the makers had in mind.
 Hold out the number 2 card, followed by the + card, then the number 5 card, and the = card, and finish the equation with the number 7 card.
 Just like that, your toddler will learn that 2 + 5 = 7.

 - Colorful images.
 It’s not just about numbers; there are images to make each lesson as fun as possible.
 From tractors to cars and even a whale, there’s plenty that you can teach your child with these creative flash cards.

 5. School Zone Alphabet Flash Cards – best flash cards for toddlers to learn the alphabet

 This is yet another great set of flash cards for 2-year-olds or toddlers in that age range.
 School Zone recommends this deck for 3+ year-olds, but you won’t lose anything in introducing your enthusiastic learner to these flash cards when he/she is 2 years old.
 In fact, there may be more to gain because, at that age, he/she can already associate things.
 He/she will look at an image and associate it with the corresponding letter.
 You can go the extra mile and teach him/her a few things about pronouncing the letters and basic phonetics.
 That’s how helpful these flash cards can be in language development.

 Reasons to Buy the School Zone Alphabet Flash Cards

 - Perfect size for toddlers.
 Each of the cards measures 3 x 5.5 inches.
-They are not too small for the child to lose or try to swallow, but they are not too large to feel bulky either.
+They are not too small for the child to lose or swallow, but they are not too large to feel bulky.